Does car insurance cover bumper damage?

 How much does it cost to fix a bumper that's falling off?

 Like other repairs, the cost will vary based on your vehicle and the specific parts needed, among other factors.
 If the bumper can be popped back in, it may cost less than a complete bumper replacement.
-Aftermarket parts generally cost less than OEM, or original equipment manufacturer, parts.
+Recycled and aftermarket parts generally cost less than OEM, or original equipment manufacturer, parts.
 Any customized parts will also typically cost more to repair or replace.